Kronark/Kron/syntax.md

 Kron only provides the bare minimum of built-in datatypes.
 Everything else is built using Kron's dynamically oriented core syntax.
 Established and programmatically expected functionality will eventually be added to Kron's core package which does not require import statements for usage.

+### ***Blanks***:

+The no value core datatype.
+The blank datatype is used to represent the value of variables that have no value so far.
+Blanks are the single representation of NaN, undefined, void or null values in other programming languages.
+Blanks are defined by setting the value of any variable to `blank`.

 ### ***Integers***:

 The single value core datatype.
 The integer value can either be positive or negative and directly maps to the LLVM integer type.